murkl/arch-os/installer/README.md

 ## Tasks

-Every folder under `tasks/` is a step, and nothing lists them: the folder is the list.
-The mode declares the stages top to bottom; every task names one, and `needs:` orders the ones that share a stage.
+Every folder under `tasks/` is a step, and nothing lists them: the folder is the list. `installer.yaml` declares the stages top to bottom; every task names one, and `needs:` orders the ones that share a stage.

 ```yaml
 # tasks/aur-helper/task.yaml